-Yes, Geico offers non-owner car insurance for people who do not have access to a household car.
-Geico non-owner car insurance is a good investment for drivers who frequently borrow or rent cars, or those who need to file an SR-22 or FR-44 with their state to prove they have insurance.
+Yes, Geico offers non-owner car insurance.
+Geico non-owner car insurance is a good investment for drivers who do not have access to a household car that frequently borrow or rent cars, or those who need to file an SR-22 or FR-44 with their state to prove they have insurance.
 A non-owner policy from Geico typically costs around $311 per year.

 You rent cars regularly.

 You frequently use car-sharing services such as Zipcar.

 You need to file an SR-22/FR-44 form despite not owning a car.

 You want to maintain continuous coverage to prevent future premium increases.

 Yes, you can get car insurance without a car.
 You can buy non-owner car insurance which will provide your state minimum car insurance coverage as long as you have a valid driver's license, do not have a vehicle registered in your name, and do not have access to a household vehicle.… read full answer